CompNet/TopoMeasures/README.md

 # Extension
-The example shows how to use the measure with the three types of weights proposed in the paper [L'15].
+The example shows how to use the measures with the three types of weights proposed in the paper [L'15].
-However, the function allow using any other scheme: you just need to process these topological weights first, then pass them to the function using its `topo.measure` parameter.
+However, the functions allow using any other scheme: you just need to process these topological weights first, then pass them to the selected function using its `topo.measure` parameter.

 # Dependencies